 Ms Oenema also called for a radical transformation of the global food system toward healthier diets, based on diverse production systems and characterised by more plant-based dietary patterns.
 Actions to shift dietary choices, including taxes and subsidies to make healthier and sustainable choices more affordable, were put forward as policies that governments could implement, examples of which are spelled out in the UNSCN publication Sustainable Diets for Healthy People and a Healthy Planet (2017).
-Other actionable entry points include the development of Food Based Dietary Guidelines that are rooted in science and include sustainable production and consumption patterns.
-They would also sensitize policy makers about healthy diets and the need to design agricultural and investment policies in line with the needs for healthy and sustainable diets.Data regarding food consumption patterns could help.
+Other actionable entry points include the development of Food Based Dietary Guidelines that are rooted in science and include sustainability criteria.
+Such guidelines inform consumers about healthy diets and the need for sustainable production and consumption patterns.
+They would also sensitize policy makers about healthy diets and the need to design agricultural and investment policies in line with the needs for healthy and sustainable diets.
+Data regarding food consumption patterns could serve as baseline information to support the transition, a task in which the private sector could help.
 Considering that the Committee on World Food Security's Voluntary Guidelines on Food Systems and Nutrition is expected to be adopted in October 2020, a Resolution on the theme could be a welcomed achievement for UNEA-5 in early 2021, providing a perfect example of policy coherence.